Childhood trauma forms: when children learn that they are not wanted

 Some such children do not even know that they are a replacement child, when the parent’s bereavement is concealed from them.
 Often these children will struggle with self-worth and identity issues, without being able to find the reason behind their struggle.
 To be able to work through their issues and reframe the situation, they need to learn about the causing situation.

-In 1979, clinicians Robert Krell and Leslie Rabkin identified three types of replacement child: the “haunted” child, living in a family drowned in guilt and silence, the “bound” child, who is idolized and over-protected, and the “resurrected” child, who is treated as a reincarnation of the dead sibling, sometimes even being forced to dress up as her or him.
-(Both, Vincent van Gogh and Salvador Dalí, had brothers of the same name who died before their birth and are examples of “resurrected children”.)
+In 1979, clinicians Robert Krell and Leslie Rabkin, identified three patterns that emerge in grieving parents’ interactions with „replacement” children: The „haunted” child who lives in a family drowning in silence and repressed guilt; the „bound” child who is idolized but also overprotected and confined at every turn to protect him or her from every conceivable danger; and the “resurrected” child who is treated like a reincarnation of the dead sibling, sometimes even given the sibling’s name and forced to dress like her or him.
+(Vincent van Gogh and Salvador Dalí both had brothers with the same name who died before they were born and are examples of “resurrected children.”)
+These patterns are like unconscious scripts for how family members interact with each other, which can become so rigid that there is no escape.

 Childhood trauma forms: unresponsive parents